Chapter 31 : A Letter From Home

 P.S.
 If you do anything that makes Weasley call me into his office again to discuss my family, I’m going to feed you to a manticore.
 I can, you know.
 I have friends in high places.

 Rose looked up from the letter.
 “Is this - er - a joke?”

 Scorpius snorted.
 “No. I know what you mean, but no. That’s just my cousin Johanna.”

-“She - er -” Rose tried to think of an appropriate verbal reaction, but came up blank.
+“She - er -” Rose tried to think of an appropriate description of what she’d just read, but came up blank.
 “Did she really tell my dad that?” she asked instead.

-Scorpius shrugged and dropped his right arm so he could loop it around her and pull her closer to him.
-She curled up and rested her head on his chest, and his grip tightened.
+Scorpius shrugged and dropped his right arm so he could slip it around her and pull her closer to him.
+She curled up and rested her head on his chest, and his hold tightened a little.
 “Probably not,” he said after a minute.
 “It’s hard to tell with her sometimes, but I don’t think so.”

+Scorpius laughed.
 “If you say so.
-I don’t really know Roxanne.”
-His hand moved up, and he began to stroke her hair.
+I still don’t really know Roxanne, I don’t think.”
+He moved his hand up from her midsection and began to stroke her hair.
 She let out a contented noise, and he kissed the top of her head.
-“I don’t think she likes me very much.”
+“I don’t think Roxanne likes me very much.”

 When she didn’t say anything, he sighed.
 “Yeah.
 I didn’t think so.”